-CHROMEBOOKS UNDERGOING REPAIR
+CHROMEBOOK OR LAPTOPS UNDERGOING REPAIR

-- Loaner Chromebooks may be issued to students when they leave their Chromebook for repair at the Tech Office/Computer Lab. - If repair is needed due to malicious damage, the school may refuse to provide a loaner Chromebook. - Repaired Chromebooks will be restored with the original factory image as first received.
-It is important that students keep their school data synced to cloud drives so documents and class projects will not be lost. - Students and parents will be charged for Chromebook damage that is a result of misuse or abusive handling.
+- Loaner Chromebook or laptops may be issued to students when they leave their Chromebook or laptop for repair at the Tech Office/Computer Lab. - If repair is needed due to malicious damage, the school may refuse to provide a loaner Chromebook or laptop. - Repaired Chromebook or laptops will be restored with the original factory image as first received.
+It is important that students keep their school data synced to cloud drives so documents and class projects will not be lost. - Students and parents will be charged for Chromebook or laptop damage that is a result of misuse or abusive handling.